Mooreiche/AIBackup/README.md

 ## INSTALL

 Works fine with FivePD!
-FiveM Install: Copy AIBackup folder into your resources folder
+FiveM Install: Copy AIBackup folder into your resources folder, rembember to edit the server.cfg (ensure AIBackup or start AIBackup)

 ## KEYBINDS